George Awada

-George Awada (born June 6, 1975) is a former professional ice hockey player.
+George Awada (born June 2, 1975) is an American former professional ice hockey player who played in the American Hockey League (AHL), ECHL, and Elite Ice Hockey League (EIHL).

 Career

 Awada's career began at junior level in the USHL, icing for the St. Paul Vulcans.
 Awada started well and in his first season as a Vulcan managed 38 points in 47 games.
 His points return would again improve for the following season, 1994–95, with 54 points in 42 games, well over a point a game average.

 This potential was noticed and Awada moved into NCAA hockey the following year, playing for St. Cloud State University in his native Minnesota.
 Awada would stay in St. Cloud for four seasons despite only managing 13 points in his first two terms.
 This would change for the 1997–98 and 1998–99 seasons and Awada again found his point scoring touch.
 In his final season for St. Cloud, Awada would ice alongside future NHL player Tyler Arnason.

 Awada's improvement in point scoring was noticed and he was chosen to play at AHL level for the Albany River Rats, where he would finish the 1998–99 season, featuring in 10 games and scoring 8 points.
 He was kept on for the following season, and became a first team regular, icing in 63 games and helping out with 16 points along the way.
 Despite establishing himself as a first team player, Awada moved to the lower ECHL standard for the 2000–01 season, and became a Richmond Renegades player.
 He would instantly establish himself as a regular, and in 72 regular season games scored 41 points, helping the Renegades into the post season.